 February 9th is National Pizza Day!
-Whether you prefer it the Italian way with a thin crust, deep dish, or Chicago-style, no one can resist a slice of cheesy pizza, so it's no wonder this is one of America's most popular food holidays.
+Whether you prefer it the Italian way with a thin crust, deep dish, or Chicago style, no one can resist a slice of cheesy pizza, so it's no wonder this is one of the world's most popular food holidays.
 With all the different possibilities there are for toppings, pizza is a food that anyone can enjoy.
 It is foolproof party food, it brings people together, and it is also the perfect comfort food to enjoy on the sofa.
 Impossible to resist!
 And on this day, everyone has the perfect excuse to enjoy their favorite pizza.

-Pizza is so popular in America that there are countless holidays to celebrate it.
-There is National Deep Dish Pizza Day on April 5, National Pizza Party Day on May 15, National Pepperoni Pizza Day on September 20, and International Beer and Pizza Day on October 9, amongst many others.
+Pizza is so popular that there are countless holidays to celebrate it.
+In America there is National Deep Dish Pizza Day on April 5, National Pizza Party Day on May 15, National Pepperoni Pizza Day on September 20, and International Beer and Pizza Day on October 9, among many others.

-In ancient times, people in Rome, Egypt and Greece would eat flatbreads with different toppings on them.
+In ancient times, people in Rome, Egypt and Greece would eat flatbreads with various toppings.
+At that time, the flatbreads resembled modern focaccia more than pizza, but the origins of pizza can be traced all the way back to those flatbreads. flatbreads with different toppings on them.
 At that time, the flatbreads resembled modern focaccia more than pizza, but the origins of pizza can be traced all the way back to those flatbreads.

-In 1889, the King and Queen of Italy visited Naples and, tired of eating bland French food, sent for an assortment of pizzas from Pizzeria Brandi.
+In 1889, the Italian King and Queen (Margherita of Savoyeen) visited Naples and, tired of eating bland French food, sat for an assortment of pizzas from Pizzeria Brandi.
 They enjoyed it so much that the popularity of pizza rose all around Italy.
 The Queen's favorite pizza was one topped with mozzarella, tomato and basil, which we know today as Pizza Margherita, named after the Queen.

 Pizza in the United States

 During the 19th century, the United States saw a big wave of immigration coming in from Italy.
 Immigrants from Naples brought over their pizzas, first to New York, then gradually to other cities such as Boston, Chicago and St. Louis.
-The flavors of pizza quickly won the heart of Americans, and the first pizzeria of the United States, G. Lombardi's, opened in New York's Little Italy in 1905.
+Pizza flavors quickly won Americans' hearts, and the first pizzeria of the United States, G. Lombardi's, opened in New York's Little Italy in 1905.

 However, it wasn't until after World War II that pizza exploded in the United States, becoming one of the most popular and favorite foods in America.
-Soldiers that had fought the war in Italy developed a taste for the dish, and Italian-Americans began spreading across the country, from cities to suburbs.
+Soldiers who had fought the war in Italy developed a taste for the dish, and Italian-Americans began spreading across the country, from cities to suburbs.
 Pizza boomed in the United States, and was now seen as a fun and delicious food, and no longer an "ethnic" treat.
-Funnily enough, pizza only became Italy's national food after it rose to popularity in America.
+Funnily enough, pizza only became Italy's national food after it became popular in America.

 Although of Italian origins, pizza is now a staple of American food, with many variations having been invented in different American cities.
 There is deep-dish, stuffed pizza, pockets and turnovers, and grilled pizza.
 There is also an ongoing argument about which American city offers the best slice of pizza.